IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 **This type of modernization shouldn't require any code changes** and can be driven by the operations team. **This path gets the application in to a container with the least amount of effort but doesn't modernize the application or the runtime.**

-As organizations modernize to cloud platforms, new technologies and methodologies will be used for build, deployment and management of applications.
-Using the traditional WebSphere container will allow common technologies and methodologies to be used regardless of the runtime.

 This repository holds a solution that is the result of an **operational modernization** for an existing WebSphere Java EE application that was moved from WebSphere ND v8.5.5 to the traditional WebSphere Base v9 container and is deployed by the IBM CloudPak for Applications to RedHat OpenShift.

-Note that various links to other resources are provided throughout the lab instructions.
-Only the instructions that explicitly asks to click on the link are mandatory for this workshop.
-Other links are for references and for you to explore after workshop.

 In this workshop, we'll use **Customer Order Services** application as an example.
 In order to modernize, the application will go through through **analysis**, **build** and **deploy** phases.
 Click [here](../common/application.md) and get to know the application, its architecture and components.